 7. Caroll Spinney said he based Oscar's voice on a cab driver from the Bronx who brought him to the audition.

 8. In 1970, Ernie reached #16 on the Billboard Hot 100 with the timeless hit "Rubber Duckie."

 9. One of Count von Count's lady friends is Countess von Backwards, who's also obsessed with counting but likes to do it backwards.

-10. Sesame Street made its Afghanistan debut last year with Baghch-e-Simsim (Sesame Garden).
+10. Sesame Street made its Afghanistan debut in 2011 with Baghch-e-Simsim (Sesame Garden).
 Big Bird, Grover and Elmo are involved.

 11. According to Muppet Wiki, Oscar the Grouch and Count von Count were minimized on Baghch-e-Simsim "due to cultural taboos against trash and vampirism."

 12. Before Giancarlo Esposito was Breaking Bad's super intense Gus Fring, he played Big Bird's camp counselor Mickey in 1982.